 9. Improve Bathroom Insulation

-Proper insulation in your bathroom can make a significant difference in maintaining bathwater temperature.
-If your bathroom feels cold or drafty, consider improving its insulation.
-This could include installing double-glazed windows, adding weather stripping around doors, or even laying down a plush bath mat to prevent cold floors from sucking heat out of the room.
-Underfloor heating, if feasible, is another excellent way to keep your bathroom warm and cozy.
+Proper insulation makes a significant difference in maintaining bathwater temperature.
+If your bathroom feels cold or drafty, consider improving insulation by installing double-glazed windows, adding weather stripping around the door, or laying down a plush bath mat.
+Underfloor heating is another excellent option for keeping the space warm and cosy.

 10. Use a Shower Curtain or Tub Door